clingsz/GAE/README.md

 This is a python package that is distributed with the aim on ensuring reproducibility.
 The code was designed and tested to work specifically with the data in the package.

-## main scripts
+## Main scripts

-1. Figures and toy examples for Guided Auto Encoder gae_toy.py
+1. Figures and toy examples for Guided Auto Encoder:

+gae_toy.py

-2. Cross-validation experiment on GAE and Extraction of Immune Age gae_immuneAge.py
+2. Cross-validation experiment on GAE and Extraction of Immune Age:

+gae_immuneAge.py

-3. Analysis of features' distributions in immune data immune_feature_distribution.py
+3. Analysis of features' distributions in immune data:

+immune_feature_distribution.py

-4. Immunology monotype identifcation immune_type.py
+4. Immunology monotype identifcation:

+immune_type.py

-5. Immunology Gene expression analysis immune_gene_analysis.py
+5. Immunology Gene expression analysis:

+immune_gene_analysis.py